 Man stabbed in Times Square as city prepares to ring in new year

-The victim, who is believed to be homeless, was at the corner of Seventh Ave. and 40th St. about 11 a.m. when he got into an argument with another man, cops said.
+The victim, who is believed to be homeless, was at the corner of Seventh Avenue and 40th Street about 11 a.m. when he got into an argument with another man, cops said.

 The two men quickly came to blows.
 During the fight, the suspect pulled a blade and repeatedly stabbed and slashed his rival in the chest and back.